ShahsTestingZone/ShahsTestingZone/README.md

 My previous experience includes five years in the Social Housing sector.
 The main focus in my roles have been customer research, user insight and working with a variety of key stakeholders to improve frontline services in Housing.
 This has given me a great deal of knowledge in customer consultations and working with wider teams to deliver more customer-centric solutions.

-Additionally, **I have passed my AWS Solutions Architect Associate qualification** and have a STEM related degree in Aircraft Engineering with Pilot Studies.
+Additionally, I have a STEM related degree in Aircraft Engineering with Pilot Studies.
+I have also passed my AWS Solutions Architect Associate qualification at the time I was looking into Cloud Infrastructure.

 **Get in contact with me for junior 'Android/AWS Developer' roles.**